FTP Client

 Settings

-| Default download folder | Where downloaded files land when no profile override is set |
+| Default download folder | Where downloaded files land |

 | Confirm overwrites | Prompt before replacing existing files |